yagilm/pingdom2stats/README.md

 # Usage information
 ```
 ./pingdom2stats --help
+Using Pingdom's API as described in: https://www.pingdom.com/resources/api
+Version: v0.3.2
+Usage: pingdom2stats [options]
+Most options are required (and some have defaults):
   --addcheck
         Add new check into the mysql table, requires a data store, --checkid
   --appkey string